zacwood9/zacwood.me/content/posts/2019-06-27-applescript-dsl.md

 date: 2019-06-27T11:30:03+00:00
 ---

+> **Note:** I no longer use Emacs, so this code is no longer maintained.
+> Use inside your configuration at your own risk.
+> It's still a valuable example of Lisp macros!

 As much as I love Emacs, there's one thing that I've never been satisfied with: terminal support.
 There are multiple offerings built into Emacs, such as